-I remember Tiger Lilies from my Grandmother's garden.
+I remember Tiger Lilies from my Grandmother’s garden.
 It is wonderful to see them back in circulation and it is a testament to their durability.
 They were hybridised for gardens, not florists, this means they are easy to grow and very floriferous.
-A great choice for beginners.
+They are also a great choice for beginners.

-Lily 'Sweet Surrender' is a hardy cultivar with bright, colourful flowers.
-The flowers open from midsummer and last well in both gardens and vases.
+Lily ‘Sweet Surrender’ flowers from midsummer and the blooms even last well in both gardens and vases.

-Choose a humus rich, well drained soil in a sunny location - half a day of sun is perfect.
+Choose a humus rich, well drained soil in a sunny location – half a day of sun is perfect.
 Tiger Lilies appreciate afternoon shade in warmer climates.
-Water in, and keep moist during active growth.
-Add fertiliser and mulch in autumn and summer, as the bulbs are coming and going.
+Water them in, and keep moist during active growth.
+Add some fertiliser (they love manure) and mulch in autumn and summer, as the bulbs are coming and going.

-Simply plant, your Tiger Lilies, fertilise and enjoy.
-Leave them in the ground to establish and they will bring you years of joy.
-You don't need to lift the bulbs every year, just leave them in the ground to multiply, and divide them only when they become overcrowded.
+Leave your Tiger Lilies in the ground to establish and they will bring you years of joy.
+You don’t need to lift the bulbs every year, simply divide them only when they become overcrowded.

 Cool to Sub-Tropical

 Full Sun to Semi Shade